 Communication with the subcontractor regarding variations (changes and additions), instructions, additional information, schedule changes and approvals, quality, safety and progress concerns, and all contractual matters should be addressed in writing to the subcontractor’s authorised representative, and should emanate only from the contractor’s designated representative.
 Any verbal discussions, regarding the above matters, should be followed up in writing to ensure there are no misunderstandings, there is a record of what was said, and that the appropriate people are aware of what was discussed.

 Copies of all instructions and contractual information should be distributed to the Project Manager, as well as the contractor’s contract administration staff.

 "Communication must be directed to the subcontractor's designated responsible person"

 Of course it’s important communication is directed to delegated subcontractor’s representative, otherwise it may become lost or be ignored.
 Subcontractors have their own hierarchy and it pays for contractors to respect this and not direct instructions to the subcontractor’s workers.
 Equally important is that the subcontractor isn’t bombarded by communication coming from different members of the contractor’s team which could cause confusion.

 It’s useful to have a preconstruction or kick-off meeting to ensure that all parties understand the construction project ground rules.

 Regular progress meetings should also be held with the subcontractor during the course of construction.

 I will discuss meetings in another article.

-Subcontractors’ personnel should attend the GC’s project induction.
+Subcontractors’ personnel should attend the main contractor's (general contractor) project induction.
 Unfortunately many of these inductions are poorly presented.
 However, a good induction is an opportunity to explain to all workers what’s expected of them on the project in terms of safety, quality and behaviour as well as explaining how the team fits together and particular concerns and risks on the project.
+Site or project inductions

 But there’s more!